SimracerCoin/Marketplace/README.md

 # Simthunder Marketplace
-Sim racing assets marketplace DApp powered by Simracer Coin
+Sim racing assets marketplace DApp powered by Simracer Coin.
+This is a work in progress, preliminary front-end focused on providing a view of how users will interact with the marketplace (i.e., list assets, buy an asset, download purchased asset, challenge/complain about a purchase).

 ## Introduction
 The marketplace DApp and contracts are in the market-dapp folder.